AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 1. In the Setup drop-down list, select **[!UICONTROL Application Setup]**.
 1. In the Setup window, in the left pane, go to **[!UICONTROL Application Setup]** > **[!UICONTROL Viewers]**
 1. Select **[!UICONTROL Default Viewers]**.
-1. In the Default Viewers window, in the drop-down list for each asset type, select the viewer that you want to associate with the asset’s preview.
+1. In the Default Viewers window, in the drop-down list for each asset type, select the viewer that you want to associate with the asset's preview.
 1. In the lower-right corner of the Default Viewers window, select **[!UICONTROL Save Settings]**.
 1. In the lower-right corner of the Setup window, select **[!UICONTROL Close]** to return to the Asset window.